 Plants that provide shelter—a safe haven from predators, protective cover from harsh weather, or a cozy spot, whether to nest or just settle in for the night—appeal to just about any bird, regardless of food preference.
 But a plant that provides food and shelter says, “Come on in.”

-- Pine trees provide evergreen shelter enjoyed by many birds as well as nourishing pine seeds favored by chickadees.
+Pine trees provide evergreen shelter that is enjoyed by many birds.
+They also produce nourishing pine seeds favored by chickadees.

 As you develop your garden, consider grouping your plants in layers.
 You’ll be creating a multilevel habitat of food and shelter for a variety of birds, whether they feed on the ground, in trees and bushes, or in the air.